dontbesalty/ddns/README.md

 ## Configuration

 Configuration is loaded from a `.env` file located in the same directory as the script.
-This file is ignored by Git (see `.gitignore`) to prevent accidental exposure of secrets.

 To configure the script:
 1. Copy the example configuration file: